marina601/discover-malta/README.md

 - Add to the favourite field is related to the Account modal and accepts multiple values in the form of the user email address
     '`add_to_favourites = models.ManyToManyField(Account, related_name='favourites', default=None, blank=True)`

-- Default values are set for both adult_price and child_price fields
+- Default values are set for both adult_price and child_price fields.
-- Image field is uploaded to the `media/trips` folder in the AWS S3 bucket
+- Image field is uploaded to the `media/trips` folder in the AWS S3 bucket.

 - `num_tickets` field accepts a positive integer value, which stores the total number of tickets available for each trip.
 This number updates when the user is adding a trip to their basket or deletes a trip from their basket.